|Birth: ||May 2, 1844|

 Major battles he would fight in included (Wikipedia) Battles of Port Gibson, Champion Hills & Big Black River; Siege of Vicksburg & Fort Blakely.
 According to documentation from his pension papers & reports issued by the War Department he was considered a deserter & was officially reported a deserter Feb 13, 1866.
 Andrew returned to his regiment & did muster out May 15, 1866.
 His charge of desertion was removed when discovered per affidavits of witnesses in 1884 of his whereabouts.
 Andrew was put in an abandoned rebel field hospital those months from a back injury he had sustained at Fort Blakely.
 Just hours after the surrender from General Robert E Lee miles away in Virginia; Andrew fell & was trampled from rear soldiers charging in the Battle of Blakeley fought at Fort Blakeley in Alabama at 5:30 pm & was the last major battle of the Civil War.
 Andrew received an honorable discharge July 5, 1884; he filed for pension October 14, 1886 residing in Terre Haute, Vigo County, Indiana.
 Andrew suffered his entire life with back pain & filed a disability pension with the War Department September 28, 1889 at the age of 45 years old.

-Sarah & Andrew met working for Robert Reeves in the summer of 1868 per Sarah's affidavit in 1922.
-His farm was 15 miles just East of Jacksonville, Morgan County, Illinois on the big prairie.
-They knew each other less than a year & married March of 1869; moving immediately to West Terre Haute, Vigo County, Indiana in April of 1869 appearing at the doorstep of Andrew's cousin Newton Dunbar's home announcing they were newlyweds surprising family members per affidavit in 1922.
-This is not the same story that has been passed down through generations.
+Andrew worked for Robert Reeves.
+His farm was 15 miles just East of Jacksonville, Morgan County, Illinois on the big prairie as described in documents where he met his future wife.
+They married March of 1869; moving immediately to Terre Haute, Vigo County, Indiana in April of 1869 appearing at the doorstep of Andrew's cousin Newton Dunbar's home announcing they were newlyweds per a 1922 affidavit.

-Andrew was a cooper working along the Wabash River.
+Andrew was a cooper & worked along the Wabash River.
 Andrew & Sarah lived in a two story red brick home along the Wabash River at 655 North Water Street in Terre Haute with their children always close by.